jhopkins77/dsri-2024/index.md

 ## What's up?!

-[I'm Jeff Hopkins](#about-the-author)This site is a compendium of all the important knowledge that's been discovered by humans in our first hundred thousand years of existence.
+[I'm Jeff Hopkins](#about-the-author).
+This site is a compendium of all the important knowledge that's been discovered by humans in our first hundred thousand years of existence.
 Topics covered in this compendium include:

 * Mushrooms
 * Rugby